Articles

 Strategic planning charts your business's course toward success.
 Using your organization’s vision, mission statement, and values — with internal and external information — each step of the strategic planning process helps you craft long-term objectives and attain your goals with strategic management.

-The key elements of strategic planning includes a SWOT analysis, goal setting, stakeholder involvement, plus developing actionable strategies, approaches, and tactics aligned with primary objectives.
+The key elements of strategic planning includes a SWOT analysis, goal setting, stakeholder involvement, plus developing actionable strategies, approaches, and tactics aligned with primary objectives through strategic assessment.

 In short, the strategic planning process bridges the gap between your organization’s current and desired state, providing a clear and actionable framework that answers: